-Deadline for application: 20.01.2020.
+Deadline for application: : to be announced in November or December 2021.
 (N.B.
 In your dossier you must include a health certificate and confirmation that your casier judiciaire is clean, so start preparing as soon as possible.)

-For all questions about the programme, please contact Movetia directly (email@example.com) or see the website.
+For all questions about the programme, please contact Movetia directly or see the website.

 NB This application process works for Swiss nationals only.
 If you are a national of another country and would like to participate in this scheme, you will have to contact the relevant agency in your own country.
 See the British Council site for details.